ecc521/crypto/README.md

 ## About the Librarys

+### lib.js
+lib.js is all the librarys here in one big bundle.

 #### rsa.js
 rsa.js is a function library for anything related to RSA.
 Examples include:
 - Modular Exponentation